Spiti, Himachal Pradesh

 The Spiti Valley Trek is an unforgettable adventure through one of India's most remote and pristine landscapes.
 Located in the northern region of Himachal Pradesh, the trek takes you through rugged terrains, high-altitude deserts, and ancient monasteries.
 The trek is perfect for avid trekkers looking for a challenge, offering a blend of natural beauty, spiritual experiences, and cultural immersion.
 As you trek through the Spiti Valley, you’ll encounter picturesque villages, striking landscapes, and the chance to explore unique Tibetan culture.
 The trek spans across high-altitude passes, including the famous Pin Parvati and Spiti River, offering breathtaking views of snow-capped peaks and valleys.

 The Spiti Valley Trek not only tests your endurance but also rewards you with spectacular views of barren mountains, rocky terrains, and an untouched environment.
 A journey here means trekking at altitudes of over 4,000 meters, where the weather can be unpredictable.
 But the hardships are outweighed by the striking beauty of the landscape and the serene silence of the valley.
 Spiti is also home to some of the most serene Buddhist monasteries, such as the Tabo and Key Monasteries, adding a cultural and spiritual layer to the adventure.
 The Spiti Valley Trek offers trekkers the opportunity to disconnect from the hustle and bustle of city life and embrace the peacefulness of one of the most remote regions in India.
+Explore the remote and thrilling Bagini Glacier Trek, a high-altitude Himalayan adventure offering dramatic landscapes, alpine meadows, and close-up views of Changabang and other mighty peaks.

 This Package Includes: